rook/rook/Documentation/ceph-configuration.md

 on individual pools.

 The autoscaler is not enabled for the existing pools after enabling the module.
-So if you want to enable the autoscaling for these pools, you should do so by yourself.
+So if you want to enable the autoscaling for these existing pools, they must be configured from the toolbox.

 ## Specifying configuration options